kalyanramchimmilli/CV/README.md

 # CV
-This is my first website created using html showcasing my skills , education, work experience,hobbies and more which is more lika a resume or cv and I hosted this using github platform
+This is my first website I created using html showcasing my skills , education, work experience,hobbies and more which is more like a resume or cv and I hosted this using github platform